 Virtual Public Information Meeting

-A video copy of the meeting will be available here after it has concluded.
-To submit comments or questions prior to the meeting, schedule a one-on-one conference or to request additional information, including paper copies of the virtual meeting materials after it has concluded, please contact us.
+If you were on the phone and experienced a technical issue preventing you to speak, please reach out to Bill Behling, 508 404-9796.
+To schedule a one-on-one conference or to request additional information, including paper copies of the virtual meeting materials after it has concluded, please contact us.

 The Palomino Solar Energy Project

 Innergex is the developer and will finance, construct and be the long-term owner and operator of the proposed 200 MWAC Palomino Solar Energy Project (“Palomino” or the “Project”).
 We pride ourselves on being stewards of the communities in which we operate and strive to share the long-term value of our operating facilities with all project stakeholders.

 Palomino will be located in Dodson and Union Townships, just east of Lynchburg, in Highland County, Ohio.
 The Project will add clean energy to Ohio’s electrical grid, providing enough power to meet the energy needs of over 40,000 Ohioan households.
 Construction will be funded by Innergex and the power will be sold to a large energy buyer, most likely a creditworthy corporation or electric utility.
 Along with supplying competitively-priced electricity to the grid, Palomino will provide significant short and long-term economic benefits to the local community.